-The court found there was no merit to husband’s claim that the court failed to require mother to contribute to child support because of a sex-based statute.
-The court determined that father was not to be sanctioned for bringing a frivolous claim.
+The court found there was no merit to husband’s divorce attorney's claim that the court failed to require mother to contribute to child support because of a sex-based statute.
+The Court determined that father was not to be sanctioned for bringing a frivolous claim.

 In re Marriage of Flaherty (1982) 31 Cal.3d 637